arjun-bhaidkar/currency-convertor-desktop-app/README.md

 Step 1: Clone this repository on desktop

-step 2: Run command "npm install" which will install all dependencies
+step 2: Run command "npm install" which will install all the dependencies

 step 3: Run command "npm run make" which will make a out folder